 California Tobacco Survey

-The California Department of Public Health conducts interviews approximately every three years on cigarette smoking behavior, attitudes towards smoking, media exposure to smoking, and use of tobacco products other than cigarettes, from adults and teenagers living in California.
-The first survey was done in 1990-1991 and the latest in 2005.
-A Teen Longitudinal Survey was conducted from 1993-1999, with the 1993 survey providing base-line numbers.
+The California Department of Public Health conducts interviews approximately every three years to collect statewide data on cigarette smoking behavior, attitudes towards smoking, media exposure to smoking, and use of tobacco products other than cigarettes, from adults and teenagers living in California.
+The first survey was done in 1990-1991.
+A Teen Longitudinal Survey was conducted from 1993-1999.
 This website has links to the public-use data and the final reports accompanying these surveys.

 Includes updated versions of Cancer Facts and Figures, Cancer Prevention and Early Detection Facts and Figures, and more.